 How much cover do I need?

-Remember that the older you are when you take out cover, the more expensive it will be, so don’t leave sorting out cover until later on in life, when premiums could be unaffordable for the amount of cover you require.
+The older you are when you take out cover, the more expensive it will be, so don’t leave sorting out cover until later on in life, when premiums could be unaffordable for the amount of cover you require.

-What does life insurance cost?
+How much does life insurance cost?

 The price of life insurance has fallen considerably over the past few years, so premiums shouldn’t break the bank.

-If you have a policy which you took out several years ago, you might be able to find cover at a cheaper price, even though you are now older.
+If you have a policy which you took out several years ago, you might be able to find cover at a cheaper price, even though you are older.
 It’s certainly worth running a comparison quote to see if a better deal is available.

 Don’t, however, cancel your existing policy until you’ve definitely got other cover in place.

-Insurers will look at your age, health and occupation.
+Insurers will still look at your age, health and occupation.
 For example, if your work is very physical or dangerous, premiums will be higher than if you sit behind a desk all day.

 Similarly, if you have always been in the peak of health, your premiums will be much lower than if you have suffered from a serious medical condition at any point, as your life expectancy will be considered longer.